 Your weight, running form, and training all affect how long a shoe will last.
 A smaller person who runs with correct form and midfoot strikes (weight over the midfoot) is going to wear a shoe longer than a 6’4’’ runner in the same shoe who lands on their heel (heel strikes).

-If you’re still not sure if it’s time to replace your loyal companions, go into your local running store and try on the same version of the shoe you’ve been running in.
-If the foam feels “dead” and the new shoes feel like a memory-foam mattress, then it’s time to get a new pair.
+If you’re still not sure if it’s time to replace your loyal companions, go into your local running store and try on the same version of the shoe you’re currently running in.
+If the foam feels “dead” and the new shoes feel like a memory-foam mattress, then honey, it’s time for new pair.

 What types of shoes are there?